The Best Swimming Spots in Utah

 For more ways to cool off this summer see our list of Best Water Attractions to Stay Cool this summer

-If you’re interested in a pairing a hike with your swim, check out our list of 6 Essential Utah Hikes.
+If you’re interested in pairing a hike with your swim, check out our list of 6 Essential Utah Hikes.

 Tony Gill